 With the assistance of PILC, the Assembly of Manitoba Chiefs developed the concept of Jordan’s Principle.
 After his death, Parliament unanimously adopted Jordan’s Principle, a resolution committing the government to ensuring that First Nations children have access to health care ordinarily available to other Canadian children without experiencing any service denials, delays or disruptions related to their First Nations status.

 In the late 1980s, PILC took a case on behalf of the Barren Lands and Mathias Colomb First Nations in northwestern Manitoba.
 The lands of both First Nations were subject to flooding as a result of water regulation on the Churchill River by the Saskatchewan Power Corporation (SPC).

 Efforts to negotiate a compensation agreement had proven fruitless since SPC had refused to acknowledge any damage or responsibility.

 PILC took SPC to court for having failed to acquire a Manitoba licence for the flooding caused by the company’s operations in Saskatchewan.
-SPC sought to have the case thrown out of court, but both the Manitoba Court of Queen’s Bench and the Manitoba Court of Appeal ruled that there was an arguable case for trial and that the First Nations had standing to make the case.
+SPC sought to have the case thrown out of court, but both the Manitoba Court of King’s Bench and the Manitoba Court of Appeal ruled that there was an arguable case for trial and that the First Nations had standing to make the case.